-Satellite Communications Payload Design and System Architecture: Bent Pipe and Digital Processor-based: April 29th - May 2nd, UCLA Extention - Current and planned satellite systems for fixed and mobile use now demand an array of advanced design/analysis techniques and architecture strategies.
+Satellite Communications Payload Design and System Architecture: Bent Pipe and Digital Processor-based: TBA - Columbia, MD - Current and planned satellite systems for fixed and mobile use now demand an array of advanced design/analysis techniques and architecture strategies.
 Developed for communications engineers, satellite designers and systems architects, this popular course provides a practical understanding of how modern satellite payloads (repeater and antennas) and end-to-end systems are designed and assembled to meet the most demanding service requirements of the private and government sectors.
 Design objectives and principles for both analog “bent-pipe” and digital on-board processing repeaters are investigated.
 This is extended to the overall system regarding its architecture, conceptual design, and ground segment engineering.
 With a focus on digital narrowband and broadband applications, the course considers operations in all of the current frequency allocations: UHF, L, S, C, X, Ku, and Ka bands.
 The lectures are broken down into major areas of investigation that allow participants to focus on elements of a communications satellite payload, satellite constellation and ground segment, and how they combine into the overall system.

 The course begins from a systems engineering standpoint by identifying the requirements for the satellite payload, constellation and end-to-end system using current applications in digital video and broadband media, the Internet protocols and services, optimized voice communication, and mobile services to land, sea, and airborne platforms.
 Requirements of the satellite payload are derived and specifications reviewed at the input/output and subsystem level.
 Performance of all major building blocks is assessed: the repeater and its components, and the antenna system.
 Design principles and performance budgets are reviewed for each element, such as receivers, multiplexers, power amplifiers, analog and digital processors, reflector and feeds, and phased-array antennas.
 Critical analysis concepts, such as loss budgeting, group delay, intermodulation distortion, digital impairments, cross-polarization, adjacent satellite, and adjacent channel interference, are covered for the subsystem and system designer.
 Also presented are strategies to compile requirements and pursue the spectrum/orbit resource needed for success.